colangelo/Flask-Bolierplate/Readme.md

-# Create a test Flask 2.0 app
+# Flask 2 : Bolierplate app

-This Flask 2.0 app has the following features:
+This Flask 2 app has the following features:

 - uses Flask Werkzeug webserver (not for production)
 - Flask is set to run in development mode (so every change to the app.py file reloads the app)